nokotamustang/PersonalPortfolio/README.md

-# Celebrating 14 years of Software Engineering and Computer Science
+## Celebrating 14 years of Software Engineering and Computer Science

-## Introduction

 As a life long student of Software Engineering and Computer Science, I have been learning and practicing the art of software development for the past 14 years.
 I have been working on various projects, both personal and professional, and have gained a lot of experience in the field.
 I have worked with different programming languages, frameworks, and tools, and have developed a deep understanding of the software development process.

 In this repository, I have compiled some of my best work from the past 14 years.
 These projects showcase my skills and expertise in software engineering and computer science.
 I hope you find them interesting and useful.

-## Projects

 Here are some of the projects that I have worked on, most recent first.